Hello Welcome To KARA

 Family History Research in the Kawartha Region -the Counties of Peterborough, Northumberland, Haliburton, and old Victoria (now City of Kawartha Lakes).
 We cover all of these and so much more!

-Research Centre Access: A welcoming environment where members and visitors research family history, local history, meet friends, spend a happy afternoon chatting about their work.
+Join the KARA Research Centre.
+A welcoming environment where members and visitors research family and local history, meet up with friends and spend delightful afternoons chatting about their work.

-Friendly Volunteer Staff are always available to assist by explaining and helping locate KARA resources; to discuss avenues of current or future research; or provide background information in general about various research materials.
-Whether experienced genealogist or beginner, all are received to the KARA Research Centre’s renowned atmosphere of warmth and helpful assistance.
+Friendly KARA Volunteer Staff are always available to assist by explaining and helping locate resources; to discuss avenues of current or future research; or provide general background information about different research materials.
+Whether experienced genealogist or beginner, all are welcomed to the KARA Research Centre’s renowned atmosphere of warmth and helpful assistance.

 Overview Of KARA Resources